What to Do When BPH Medications Fail

 What is the HoLEP and how is it performed?

 Holmium laser enucleation of the prostate (HoLEP) is a minimally invasive treatment for BPH.
 It is all done through a natural urinary orifice (through the penis) without the need for any incisions.
 Utilizing general or spinal anesthesia, the holmium laser is used to dissect, enucleate, and peel the prostate gland tissue, leaving only the capsule (outer layer) of the prostate in place.

 The Enucleated prostate gland tissue is then pushed into the bladder under complete endoscopic vision and extracted through a morcellator device.
 The extracted tissue is then sent to a pathology lab for further analysis, to ensure other conditions such as prostate cancer are not present.
 An analogy that is often used: If the prostate is an orange, the HoLEP removes the “fruit” and leaves the “peel.”

 Why aren’t all urologists performing the HoLEP?

 HoLEP is an extremely specialized procedure that requires intensive mentored training during a urology residency or fellowship.
 Due to the difficult and steep learning curve, there are very few urologic surgeons and institutions in the United States who are currently teaching and performing this procedure.
-Dr. Tsai has been very fortunate to train under one of these highly skilled mentors who has passed his technique for this unique and game-changing procedure onto him.
+HoLEP offers some unique advantages:

 – Ability to treat any size prostate gland with minimal bleeding.